modular/modular/KGEN/docs/MojoNotes.md

 ...
 ```

 which told me how to spell a comparison.
-This is accessible in Lightning like
+This is accessible in Mojo like
 this:

 ```Python